EarlySEOEarlySEO

 Table of Contents

-Website type Practical SEO page range Pages usually needed first
+Website type Practical starting range Pages that usually matter most

-Local service business 5 to 15 pages Home, services, service area, about, contact, FAQs
+Local business 8 to 20 pages Home, services, service-area pages, reviews, contact, FAQs

-Startup or SaaS site 8 to 25 pages Home, features, use cases, pricing, comparisons, docs
+Startup SaaS 10 to 30 pages Home, features, use cases, pricing, docs, comparisons, blog

-Multi-location business 10 to 200+ pages Location pages, service pages, local proof, contact pages
+Multi-location brand 30+ pages Location pages, service pages, local proof, support content

 Small business team planning the essential core pages for a strong SEO website structure